Code-Institute-Submissions/Quizzard-Trivia/README.md

 Through out the quiz game application 3 Harry Potter themed imagery was used.
 They were chosen to envoke an nostalgic response for different generations of Harry Potter fans.
 When users see the images from Harry Potter they will instinctively know that they will be playing a Harry Potter quiz game without pressing play.

 + ## Wireframes
+Wireframes were made for both desktop and mobile design.
+The structure and layout was decided in these wireframes, which can be found here:

   * Desktop
   [View Desktop Wireframes](assets/images/desktop-wireframes.jpg)